 This page introduces the basics of working with data sets having multiple variables, often of several types.
-The focus here is on data frames, which are the most convenient data objects in R. Matrices and lists are also useful data objects, and these are introduced briefly at the end.
+The focus here is on data frames, which are the most convenient data objects in R. Others you will run across are matrices and lists, which I introduce briefly at the end.

 It is best to enter your data to an ordinary text file, such as a

-.csv (comma-separated text) file, created with the help of a spreadsheet program.
-A text file is never obsolete, whereas a proprietary format may not be readable 10 years from now.
-Avoid special characters in your data files.
+.csv (comma separated text) file, created with the help of a spreadsheet program.
+A text file is never obsolete and can be read by anything.
+Data in a proprietary format may not be readable 10 years from now.

 Long vs wide layouts

 Keep data that you want analyzed together in a single worksheet.
 A "long" layout is recommended, rather than a "wide" layout.
 Here is an example of a wide layout of data on the numbers of individuals of 3 species recorded in plots and sites.

 Plot Site species1 species2 species3 1 A 0 12 4 2 A 88 2 0 3 B 12 4 1 ...

 The equivalent long layout will be easier to analyze.